ant-media/ant-media-documentation/docs/guides/installing-on-linux/upgrading-ant-media-server.md

 Another way to upgrade the Ant Media Server is by using the ```install_ant-media-server.sh```

-This approach can be used with all versions of Ant Media Server.
-It is important to have the Ant Media Server installation zip file to upgrade using the installation script.
+To use this approach, it is important to have the Ant Media Server installation zip file.

 - If you have purchased a license from Ant Media, then in the downloads section of your [antmedia.io](https://antmedia.io/my-account/downloads/) account, you can download the most recent version zip file.